plotly/academy/_react/1-introduction.md

 ### Components

 To create a new `ReactComponent`, we make a new function that returns our `ReactElement`.
-That function gets passed the properties we give it when creating an element from it, plus a few extras.
-One of those extras is `children`, which is an array of all children.
+That function gets passed the properties (`props`) we give it when creating an element from it.
+These props are the second argument to the `createElement()` call.
+In the last example the sole property of the `div` was the `className`, but theoretically we could pass down as many props as we want!

-Our `Wrapper` component thus looks like this:
+Our `Wrapper` component could look like this:

 ```JS
 var Wrapper = function(props) {